-This is a big deal for utility costs, and depending on where you live, having this extra heat pump functionality can be a big deal.
+This is a big deal for utility costs, and depending on where you live, having this extra heat pump functionality can be a significant advantage.

-Size is another way of referring to a furnace’s power or maximum heating output.
+Size (also known as capacity) is another way of referring to a furnace’s power or maximum heating output.
 It’s measured in BTUs (British Thermal Units) and should be tailored to your specific home needs.

-Plenty of companies take a “one size fits most” mentality and estimate the furnace size you’ll need.
+Plenty of companies take a “one size fits most” mentality and guess the furnace size you’ll need.
 This furnace will heat your home, but often not as efficiently as a properly sized one.

 That’s with a full sizing calculation (or “load calculation”) is necessary to determine the heating needs of your home.
 An estimate for a new furnace should always include this detailed calculation, which includes windows, insulation, doors, ceiling height, square footage and more.